|Mission||Ceremonial Hunting Caverns|

 - Ixoling Spawn

-- Occasionally the Ixodoom moves to the center of the room and begins to spawn nasty slime-covered eggs along the web covering the background wall, which give off a sickly green glow.
+- Occasionally the Ixodoom moves to the center of the room and begins to spawn slime-covered eggs along the web covering the background wall, which give off a sickly green glow.
 After a few seconds, the eggs burst open and drop Ixolings down the the floor of the cavern.
 These simple critters crawl along the ground and leap at the player should they get within range.
-They are weak and easy to kill, but they spawn throughout the fight and can really make the room crowded over time if not taken care of.
-Nuru won't help you clear them out, so it's all up to you.
-And the lower the Ixodoom's health is, the more Ixoling eggs it generates each time.
+They are weak and easy to kill with a decent weapon, but they spawn throughout the fight and can really make the boss room crowded over time if not taken care of.
+Nuru won't help you clear them out, so clearing them out is all up to you.
+Also, the lower the Ixodoom's health is, the more Ixoling eggs it generates each time.

 - Be aware that Ixolings will remain alive and dangerous even after the Ixodoom dies!